 With clear and instructive text and hundreds of informative and stunning imagery all taken by James, How to Photograph Cars illustrates the kind of professional results that you can achieve by using the methods and tools in the book that will, with a bit of practice, have you shooting like a pro’.

 For the full text with more detail, hints and tips on how to shoot like a professional car photographer go to the ‘Buy the Book‘ page for links on how to buy the book

-Read edited chapters from the book ‘How to Photograph Cars here
+Read edited excerpts from chapters of the book ‘How to Photograph Cars here

 This book and website came about as I remembered the struggles I had as a new staff photographer on a car magazine learning all the techniques necessary to do the job and having no one to ask.